esack7/RESTful-API-Game/README.md

     - npm test (To actually run the jest test)

 ###### TESTS:
-  - run run start:watch (This option won't tell what is wrong with your code) -
+  - npm run start:watch (This option won't tell what is wrong with your code) -
   - npm run start:debug - (Then attempt a POST and this option will tell you where you are wrong)
   - npm run debugger (Not sure what makes this one different or special yet...)-

-#### General notes/changes made from previous projects:
 - Created a .env file with the following:
-  - Note: The angle brackets are just placeholders and should not be included in your code.

 ```
 MONGODB_URI='mongodb://localhost/<name of your database>'